ansible/ansible/docs/docsite/rst/network_getting_started.rst

 Setting ``ansible_connection=network_cli`` informs Ansible that the remote node is a network device with a limited execution environment.
 Without this setting, Ansible would attempt to use ssh to connect to the remote and execute the Python script on the network device, which would fail because Python generally isn't available on network devices.

 ..
-FIXME FUTURE Gundalow - Once the new connection types are defined (in 2.5) we will need to update this.
+FIXME FUTURE Gundalow - Link to network auth & proxy page (to be written) - in particular eapi/nxapi

 Playbook
 --------